By using this Site/App/Service you are consenting to its use of cookies and are agreeing to its Terms of Use

 - We are a recognized charitable organization on PayPal, which we hope gives buyers confidence in the project.

-- This marketplace gives us a way to contact buyers about how to add their stories without collecting additional information to verify that they are the sponsor.
+- This marketplace gives us a way to contact buyers about how to add their stories without collecting additional information to verify that they are the sponsor of a square.

 - We are donating time to create the generative art and code, manage the sponsorship and story platform, manage sales and communication with buyers - everything else - so using a trusted payment platform means one less thing to manage.